scipy/scipy.org/www/scipylib/building/windows.rst

 Fortunately, a lot of work has been done recently to rectify this situation.
-Projects such as OpenBLAS_ and Mingwpy_ are under active development to develop open-source toolchains that would allow Windows users to build and develop with NumPy and SciPy from source without issues of financial, platform, and licensing constraints.
+Projects such as OpenBLAS_ and Mingwpy_ are under active development to develop open-source toolchains that would allow Windows users to build and develop with NumPy and SciPy from source without issues of financial, platform, or licensing constraints.

 This document will attempt to provide a general summary of the available options that users can currently avail themselves to if they so choose to build these libraries from source.
-However, in light of all the work currently being performed **do not expect** these instructions to be accurate in the long-run and be sure to check up on any of the open source projects mentioned for the most up-to-date information.
+However, in light of all the work currently being done, **do not expect** these instructions to be accurate in the long-run and be sure to check up on any of the open source projects mentioned for the most up-to-date information.
 For more information on all of these projects, the Mingwpy_ website is an **excellent** source of more in-depth